-- 2.5.4.2.5 Collection of Fees - 2.5.4.2.6 Building fees and related costs must be paid before the date of rental. - 2.5.4.2.7 Additional costs assessed will be collected at the conclusion of the rental period, or deducted from the security deposit (if applicable).
+5.4.4 Collection of Fees

+5.4.4.1 Building fees and related costs must be paid before the date of rental.

+5.4.4.2 Additional costs assessed will be collected at the conclusion of the rental period, or deducted from the security deposit (if applicable).

-02.6.0 Regulations for Use
+6.0 Regulations for Use

-2.6.1 Supervision
+6.1 Supervision

-Facilities may not be left without supervision while occupied unless authorized by Administration.
+Facilities may not be left without supervision while occupied.

-2.6.1.1 A representative of the school, usually a custodian, will be present on school property as supervisor for the entire time an authorized activity is taking place.
+- 6.1.1 A representative of the school, usually a custodian, will be present on school property as supervisor for the entire time an authorized activity is taking place.
 The assigned supervisor will have responsibility for oversight of the facilities during the rental period to ensure all rules, regulations, and laws are adhered to by the facilities users.
-At the conclusion of the activity, the building supervisor will secure the building and report any violations.

-- 2.6.1.2 In addition to the building supervision provided by the school, the lessee must provide two or more adult supervisors to remain on the premises during the entire rental period to maintain order and prevent damage or loss of school property.
-At his/her discretion, the Business Manager and Director may require the lessee to provide additional activity supervisors.
-The School is not responsible for crowd control or any criminal activity that takes place during the rental period. - 2.6.1.3 All juvenile organizations and groups seeking use of the school premises shall have adequate adult sponsorship and supervision of each use. - 2.6.1.4 Food and drink may only be consumed or used in areas approved by the School Administration.
+At the conclusion of the activity, the building supervisor will secure the building and report any violations. - 6.1.2 In addition to the building supervision provided by the school, the lessee must provide two or more adult supervisors to remain on the premises during the entire rental period to maintain order and prevent damage or loss of school property.
+At his/her discretion, the Business Manager and Executive Director may require the lessee to provide additional activity supervisors.
+The School is not responsible for crowd control or any criminal activity that takes place during the rental period. - 6.1.3 All juvenile organizations and groups seeking use of the school premises shall have adequate adult sponsorship and supervision of each use. - 6.1.4 Food and drink may only be consumed or used in areas approved by the School Administration. - 6.2 Liability Coverage

-2.6.2 Liability Coverage